 The Brazoria County Library System will effectively train staff to use and to teach other staff and the public by:

-1. Key staff attending annual vendor conferences to keep current on ILAS developments.
+1. Allowing key staff to attend annual vendor conferences to keep current on ILS developments.

-2. Key staff training local staff members on ILAS updates as needed.
+2. Allowing key staff opportunities to train additional staff members on ILS updates as needed.

-3. Continuing the training curriculum for local staff members to train the public in use of the TexShare and other databases.
+3. Continuing the training curriculum for all front-line staff members to train the public in the use of TexShare and other databases.

-5. Training in other new technologies - concentrating first on key staff, then staff training followed by patron training classes, coaching and/or producing written material as needed.
+5. Training in other new technologies ó concentrating first on key staff, then staff training followed by patron training classes, coaching and/or producing written material as needed.

-6. Obtaining additional training from the Houston Area Library System, Amigos, the TSLAC and from grant sources as they are offered.
+6. Obtaining additional training from Amigos, Texas State Library and Archives Commission and from grant sources as they are offered.

 The integration of new technology and enhancements to existing technology into the Brazoria County Library System's plan of service will be accomplished through staff development and patron education.
-Improved technology will enhance our service goals to meet information and recreation reading needs in our current member communities and in any potential member communities by:
+Improved technology will enhance our service goals to meet informational and recreational needs in our current member communities and in any potential member communities by:

-1. Enhancing and expanding public Internet access, access to subscription databases and our on line catalog to provide wider information and access to our services.
+1. Enhancing and expanding public Internet access, access to subscription databases and online catalog access to provide more information and improved access to our services, including mobile-specific interfaces.

 1. The Brazoria County Library System will continuously monitor routine technology operations and resource use while specifically evaluating new technology opportunities annually during budget preparation and as grant or discounts become available.

-a) Routine technology operations will be monitored using staff interviews and patron satisfaction questionnaires.
+a) Routine technology operations and web-use tracking software will be monitored using staff interviews and patron satisfaction questionnaires.

-c) The results of this evaluative process will highlight technology needs or areas where patrons or staff may need more or different training.
+b) Results of this evaluative process will highlight technology needs or areas where patrons or staff may need increased training.

-2. Success in meeting institutional goals will primarily be measured using standard statistical measurements; measurement of circulation, Internet use, in-building or remote visitation from home or office, and through patron satisfaction surveys.
+2. Success in meeting institutional goals will be measured primarily using standard statistical measurements: measurement of circulation, Internet use, in-building or remote visitation, and through patron satisfaction surveys.
 A full room-use survey is conducted semi-annually, and normal use statistics are recorded daily.

-3. This technology plan will be reviewed and updated at 18 months, and periodically reviewed while preparing the annual budget, when grants become available or when discounts are applied for.
+3. This technology plan will be reviewed and updated at 18 months, and periodically reviewed while preparing the annual budget, when grants become available or when discounts are requested.
 Criteria to be used in this review process are:

 a) Telecommunications and bandwidth.